Andrew Robinson (actor): Other works

 After working on Deep Space Nine for several years, Robinson began a career in television directing, starting with the 1996 DS9 episode "Looking for par'Mach in All the Wrong Places".
 He went on to direct two episodes of Star Trek: Voyager and seven episodes of the courtroom drama Judging Amy, in which his real-life daughter, Rachel Robinson, was appearing.

 In 2000, he wrote the novel A Stitch in Time, based on his character on Deep Space Nine.
 Robinson has stated that one of the reasons he wrote the novel was to get "total closure" of the character.
 He starred opposite DS9 costar Michael Dorn on an episode of Martial Law.

 In 1993, Robinson was a founding member of The Matrix Theatre Company in Los Angeles.

-In 2024, Robinson returned to his role as Elim Garak in Star Trek: Lower Decks.
+In 2024, Robinson reprised his role as Elim Garak in Star Trek: Lower Decks.

+Personal life

+He met his wife Irene after wrapping a production of Springvoices and the two married in 1970.
+He has two stepsons from his wife's previous marriage, and a daughter.
+Irene died in 2026.